Dr. Jennice Vilhauer opens her Ted Talk by asking the audience, 'Raise your hand if you would like to win the lottery.'

 "You act based on what you expect NOT what you want."

 Here's an interesting story Dr. Vilhauer shares in her Ted Talk to further validate her point.

-Dr. Vilhauer explains, "An expectation is a belief about whether or not you're going to get what you want."
+Dr. Vilhauer defines expectation as, "a belief about whether or not you're going to get what you want."

-And here is the formula Dr. Vilhauer shares on why despite wanting so many things in life like attracting the right partner, getting that dream job or losing weight - we remain stuck in our old, unhealthy patterns unable to transform our lives for the better.
+We all want so many things in life - eat healthy, lose weight, attract the right partner, get that dream job or start a business, yet we remain stuck in our old, unhealthy patterns unable to transform our lives for the better.

-And while I thought I was acting based on what I wanted, my actions were based on my expectations.
+All along I thought I was acting based on what I wanted, but the reality was my actions were actually based on my expectations.

 In short, I was like Amy except my struggles were pervasive across many areas of my life.

 I have made a conscious effort to be more mindful of my inner-talk and the motivations behind my behaviors - why I am doing what I am doing.

 This profound insight has inspired me to take small but consistent actions towards my goals.

 While I still have a LONG way to go to achieve my goals, I am encouraged by the slow yet steady progress I have made towards my overall health and happiness.